theRealWardo/rdockerlogs/README.md

 # rdockerlogs

-A utility for tailing the logs of remote servers that have Docker running with the syslog driver running.
+A utility for tailing the logs of remote servers that have Docker running with the syslog driver sending logs to `/var/log/syslog`.
+This currently assumes that the syslog driver is configured with `--log-opt tag=docker/{{.ID}}`.

 ### Usage